 The Looker application requires outbound (public internet) network access for authorization, email relay, github, and license checks.

-Looker also needs several other ports that can be internal to your network.
-Looker needs ports to communicate with your databases.
-You’ll need additional ports if you have migrated your internal configuration to a MySQL database or if you have clustered Looker (so the cluster nodes can communicate with each other.)
+In addition to those listed on this page, Looker needs ports opened to communicate with your databases.
+You may also need to open additional ports if you have migrated your internal configuration to a MySQL database or if you have clustered Looker (so the cluster nodes can communicate with each other).

 Looker provides a secure mechanism for Looker support staff to login to customer instances.